-- Remove the butterfly riser card bracket installed on the PCIE2 slot.
-For more information please refer to Installing an expansion card to the butterfly riser card bracket. - Loosen the thumbscrews (A) securing the PCIe riser card bracket to the chassis, then lift the PCIe riser card bracket out of the chassis by firmly holding it by the two tabs (B) and pulling it upwards to detach it from the PCIe x16 slot on the motherboard.
+- 1. Loosen the thumbscrew securing the riser card bracket to the chassis. - Lift the riser card out of the chassis by firmly holding it by the tab and pulling it upwards to detach it from the PCIE slot on the motherboard.